 As a topic with a strong educational element, Material Tales has been developed in close collaboration with the Design Museum Learning Department.
-An additional learning package has been developed to sit alongside the exhibition, including lesson plans for primary and secondary school students and a family trail.
+An additional learning package has been developed to sit alongside the exhibition, including lesson plans for primary and secondary school students.